-A flow meter input is supplied on the analog input 4-20 mA (2).
+A flow meter input is supplied on the analog input 4-20mA (2).
 This input can be configured to capture flow in the system that will be used to limit the # of boilers to fire.
-If a flow meter and a System Return sensor are present, a BTU load measurement will be displayed in the running screen The BTU value is relative to the accuracy of the sensors, the gas BTUs, the flow sensor accuracy, and is only available as an estimate of the BTU load.
+If a flow meter and a System Return sensor are present, a BTU load measurement will be displayed in the running screen The BTU value is relative to the accuracy of the sensors and is only available as an estimate of the BTU load.
 A calibrated BTU meter would be required to get a more accurate measurement.

-The BTU load value may also be accessed through Modbus read registers 30242 (upper 16 bit word) & 30243 (lower 16 bit word).
+The BTU load value may also be accessed through Modbus read registers 30242 (upper 16-bit word) & 30243 (lower 16-bit word).
 These two words will need to be combined in order to get the BTU load value.